 A. STEM figures have appropriate markup that indicates that the image is a figure.
-Fail Additional Information: B. STEM graphs have appropriate markup that indicates that the image is a graph.
-Fail

-Additional Information: C. STEM equations have appropriate markup that indicates that the image is an equation.
-Fail Additional Information: D. STEM tables have appropriate markup that indicates the image is a table.
+N/A Additional Information: B. STEM graphs have appropriate markup that indicates that the image is a graph.
+N/A Additional Information: C. STEM equations have appropriate markup that indicates that the image is an equation.
+N/A Additional Information: D. STEM tables have appropriate markup that indicates the image is a table.
 N/A Additional Information: E. STEM figures have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-Pass Additional Information: Content is labeled accordingly but fails to provide an adequate explanation for content.
-F. STEM graphs have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-Pass Additional Information: Content is labeled accordingly but fails to provide an adequate explanation for content.
-G. STEM equations have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-Pass Additional Information: Content is labeled accordingly but fails to provide an adequate explanation for content.
-H. Assistive technology used can access the content from the STEM tables.
+N/A Additional Information: F. STEM graphs have appropriate notation markup that conveys both the notation N/A

+(presentation) and meaning (semantics) of the STEM content.
+Additional Information: G. STEM equations have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
+N/A Additional Information: H. Assistive technology used can access the content from the STEM tables.
 N/A Additional Information: